melodygr/microsoft_movie_analysis/README.md

 We have been provided data from Box Office Mojo, IMDB, Rotten Tomatoes, and TheMovieDB.org.
 We have also chosen to use a database downloaded from OpusData that includes information on movies meeting the following criteria:  production year between 2006 and 2018, production budget greater than or equal to $10 million, figures for domestic or international box office.

 ### Questions Explored
-#### Did average budget for movies increase by production year?
+#### Has the average cost for production increased, decreased or remained the same throught the years?
-Short explanation.
-Data used.
+The average production cost of movies has been increasing throughout the years.
+If microsoft is considering long term production projects, it is important to keep in mind the production cost of future projects will be more.
 Link to notebook.
 Add data visualization here.

-#### Second Question
-Short explanation.
-Data used.
+#### What is the corrolation between average production budget and total revenue?
+The average total revenue throughout the years has also increased with production cost.
+This direct corolation could be possibly just be because of inflation in general costs.
 Link to notebook.
 Add data visualization here.

 #### Which studios are the biggest competitors?